228cmc/racetrack-rl-agents/README.md

 # Tabular Reinforcement Learning in a Racetrack Environment

-This project compares tabular reinforcement learning algorithms : Monte Carlo, Sarsa, and Q-Learning  in a stochastic racetrack environment.
+This project contains a jupyter that compares tabular reinforcement learning algorithms : Monte Carlo, Sarsa, and Q-Learning  in a stochastic racetrack environment.
 It also includes a modified temporal-difference agent that improves learning efficiency over standard Q-Learning.

 Originally developed as part of the CM50270 Reinforcement Learning module at the University of Bath.
 The file `racetrack_env.py`, the `.json` files with reference returns, and `track.txt` were provided in the unit.